Frequently Asked Questions

 We also believe lesson length matters.
 Like sports, music is 70% physical, and we love it because it’s not just purely academic.
 That’s why our sessions run between 1 and 2 hours.
 We mostly don’t offer 30-minute lessons because we simply don’t believe any meaningful progress can be made in that timeframe.
 Having said that we consider every student on a case-by-case basis.

-No all classes are held on an individual one-on-one basis.
+All music lessons are held on an individual one-on-one basis.

 Associated Board of Royal Schools of Music, ABRSM